Welcome to the Phantacea Publications Website's Main Menu

 Meanwhile, Centauri Island, the launch site of the Cosmic Express, comes under attack from Hell's Horsemen.
 Only it's not horses they ride.
 It's Atomic Firedrakes!

-2016 -- Phantacea Phase Two begins with 'Decimation Damnation', the first mini-novel extracted from the open-ended saga of "Wilderwitch's Babies"; continues the tragic tale of the doomed but ever-defiant Damnation Brigade as its surviving members regroup in the Weirdom of Cabalarkon after their travails in Temporis and Hadd; at this point eight out of its original ten members are known to be alive; that may change
+2016 -- Phantacea Phase Two begins with 'Decimation Damnation', the first mini-novel extracted from the open-ended saga of "Wilderwitch's Babies"; continues the tragic tale of the doomed but ever-defiant Damnation Brigade as its surviving members regroup in the Weirdom of Cabalarkon after their travails in Temporis and Hadd; at this point eight out of its original ten members are known to be alive, that may change; a different synopsis of the mini-novel starts here; excerpts link from here

-2014 -- 'Helios on the Moon', a full-length mosaic novel largely set on the Outer Earth's Moon and the far-off Utopia of New Weir, home of the Trigregos Sisters; concludes the 'Launch 1980' story cycle, Jim McPherson long term project to novelize the PHANTACEA comic books series, of which more is here
+2014 -- 'Helios on the Moon', a full-length mosaic novel largely set on the Outer Earth's Moon and the far-off Utopia of New Weir, home of the Trigregos Sisters; concludes the 'Launch 1980' story cycle, Jim McPherson long term project to novelize the PHANTACEA comic books series, of which more is here; it thereby provides the (very) long time a-coming finale of Phantacea Phase One

 1977-1980 -- PHANTACEA,